HarshaVardhan-AS/precisebake_backend/README.md

 PreciseBake - AI-Powered Recipe Measurement Converter

-Welcome to PreciseBake, an AI-enhanced tool that ensures baking precision by converting recipe measurements from volume-based to weight-based units, improving consistency and accuracy in baking.
+Welcome to PreciseBake—an AI-powered tool that enhances baking precision by converting volume-based recipe measurements into weight-based units, improving consistency and accuracy in baking.

 🌟 Quick Introduction

 Many online recipes list ingredients using imprecise volume measurements like cups or spoons, which can lead to inconsistent results.
-PreciseBake solves this by converting these measurements into grams using a database of ingredient densities, real-time conversions, and AI-powered estimations for missing values.
+PreciseBake solves this by converting these measurements into grams using an ingredient density database, real-time conversions, and AI-driven estimations for missing values.

 ✨ Features